davidtavarez/davidtavarez.github.io/_posts/2018-11-01-reviewing-deactivating-google-activity.md

 ---

 ![Google: Data & personalization](https://raw.githubusercontent.com/davidtavarez/davidtavarez.github.io/master/_images/posts/google_activity_control_main.png)
 Privacy can simply be defined as the right to be left alone.
-It is a comprehensive right and it is the right most valued by a free people. **It is a fundamental human right**.
+It is a comprehensive right and it is the right most valued by free people. **It is a fundamental human right**.

 Privacy is the right of people to make personal decisions regarding their own intimate matters, it is the right of people to lead their lives in a manner that is reasonably secluded from public scrutiny.
 But...
-What is *information privacy*? **Information privacy** is the ability of an individual or group to stop information about themselves from becoming known to people other than those they choose to give the information to. *An individual shoul be able to hide information about themselves for no reason other than to keep it from others*.
+What is *information privacy*? **Information privacy** is the ability of an individual or group to stop information about themselves from becoming known to people other than those they choose to give the information to. *An individual should be able to hide information about themselves for no reason other than to keep it from others*.

 ### Why does privacy matter?